3D printing: Circuit boards

-Circuit board manufacturing involves multiple steps which include imaging, drilling, plating, soldermask coating, nomenclature printing and surface finishes.
+Circuit board manufacturing involves multiple steps which include imaging, drilling, plating, solder mask coating, nomenclature printing and surface finishes.
 These steps include many chemicals such as harsh solvents and acids.
 3D printing circuit boards remove the need for many of these steps while still producing complex designs.
 Polymer ink is used to create the layers of the build while silver polymer is used for creating the traces and holes used to allow electricity to flow.
 Current circuit board manufacturing can be a tedious process depending on the design.
 Specified materials are gathered and sent into inner layer processing where images are printed, developed and etched.
-The etches cores are typically punched to add lamination tooling.
+The etch cores are typically punched to add lamination tooling.
 The cores are then prepared for lamination.
 The stack-up, the buildup of a circuit board, is built and sent into lamination where the layers are bonded.
 The boards are then measured and drilled.
 Many steps may differ from this stage however for simple designs, the material goes through a plating process to plate the holes and surface.
 The outer image is then printed, developed and etched.
-After the image is defined, the material must get coated with soldermask for later soldering.
+After the image is defined, the material must get coated with a solder mask for later soldering.
 Nomenclature is then added so components can be identified later.
 Then the surface finish is added.
 The boards are routed out of panel form into their singular or array form and then electrically tested.
-Aside from the paperwork which must be completed which proves the boards meet specifications, the boards are then packed and shipped.
+Aside from the paperwork that must be completed which proves the boards meet specifications, the boards are then packed and shipped.
 The benefits of 3D printing would be that the final outline is defined from the beginning, no imaging, punching or lamination is required and electrical connections are made with the silver polymer which eliminates drilling and plating.
 The final paperwork would also be greatly reduced due to the lack of materials required to build the circuit board.
 Complex designs which may take weeks to complete through normal processing can be 3D printed, greatly reducing manufacturing time.

-Medical equipment

-During the COVID-19 pandemic 3d printers were used to supplement the strained supply of PPE through volunteers using their personally owned printers to produce various pieces of personal protective equipment (i.e. frames for face shields).

 Hobbyists

+In 2005, academic journals began to report on the possible artistic applications of 3D printing technology.
+Off-the-shelf machines were increasingly capable of producing practical household applications, for example, ornamental objects.
+Some practical examples include a working clock and gears printed for home woodworking machines among other purposes.
+Websites associated with home 3D printing tended to include backscratchers, coat hooks, door knobs, etc. As of 2017, domestic 3D printing was reaching a consumer audience beyond hobbyists and enthusiasts.
+Several projects and companies are making efforts to develop affordable 3D printers for home desktop use.
+Much of this work has been driven by and targeted at DIY/maker/enthusiast/early adopter communities, with additional ties to the academic and hacker communities.

 Sped on by decreases in price and increases in quality, As of 2019 an estimated 2 million people worldwide have purchased a 3D printer for hobby use.